hpc-uk/archer-benchmarks/reports/single_node/index.md

 -   [UK National HPC Benchmarks (PDF)](http://www.archer.ac.uk/documentation/white-papers/benchmarks/UK_National_HPC_Benchmarks.pdf)

 The remainder of this paper is organised in the following way.
-Section 2 describes the HPC systems included in this study; Section 3 looks at the differences in performance across different application benchmarks.
-We conclude with a summary of the results and discussion of future work in this area in Section 4.
+Section 2 describes the HPC systems included in this study; Section 3 presents the performance limits (in terms of floating point and memory performance) for the systems; Section 4 looks at the differences in performance across different application benchmarks.
+We conclude with a summary of the results and discussion of future work in this area in Section 5.

 <a id="systems"></a>
 ## 2. HPC Systems